TypeFox/monaco-languageclient/docs/basic-usage/index.md

 # Basic Usage

-This section covers the fundamental concepts and basic usage patterns for Monaco Language Client.
-These guides are designed to get you up and running quickly with common use cases.
+This section covers the basic concepts and usage patterns for the Monaco Language Client.
+These guides are designed to get you up and running quickly.

 ## Section Contents

 - **[Getting Started](getting-started.md)** - Your first Monaco Language Client integration with a minimal working example
 - **[Configuration](configuration.md)** - Understanding basic configuration options and how to customize your setup
 - **[Examples](examples.md)** - Simple, practical examples demonstrating common integration patterns

 ## Quick Overview

-Monaco Language Client provides two main integration approaches:
+The Monaco Language Client provides two main integration approaches:

 ### Extended Mode (Recommended)
 Uses VS Code services for richer functionality: